 - “Pottery Barn” look

-I have no idea how I landed on this sectional from JcPenney.
+I have no idea how I landed on a sectional from JcPenney (no longer available).
 I think it had the look I wanted, at the right price.
 I never sat on it, but it looked comfortable in pictures so I made the purchase (I can’t even imagine doing that today!)
 We went with the color “natural” and did 5 pieces with our chaise on the left side.
 5 years ago, I was absolutely SMITTEN with my new couch.
 But I’ve learned a lot since then.
 Here’s how I’d grade it today.

 - Washable: Every single piece of this couch is slipcovered, and that means every single piece of this couch is washable.
 Honestly, that’s one of my favorite parts about having a white couch…I can throw the pieces in the washing machine, wash them on hot, and bleach the heck out of them.
 It keeps the couch looking fresher longer, and also keeps those stains at bay.
 We did take a few slipcovers to the dry cleaners one time when we had an entire coke spilled all over it, and it came out perfectly.